Large Language Models (LLM)

 Yes

-For scenarios requiring complex multi-turn Chinese conversations.
-Handles complex role instructions 👍
+For complex multi-turn Chinese conversations.
+Handling complex role instructions👍

-Below is a comparison table of mainstream open-source models; hardware requirements for open-source models can refer to the GPU section.
+Below is a comparison table of mainstream open source models.
+For hardware requirements of open source models, please refer to the GPU chapter.

 Meta Llama3.3 70B